Leopold III of Belgium: Deportation and exile

-In 1944, Heinrich Himmler ordered Leopold deported to Germany.
+On 7 June 1944, Heinrich Himmler ordered Leopold deported to Germany.
 Princess Lilian followed with the family in another car the following day under an SS armed guard.
-The Nazis held the family in a fort at Hirschstein in Saxony from June 1944 to March 1945, and then at Strobl, Austria.
+The Nazis interned the family in a fort at Hirschstein in Saxony from June 1944 to March 1945, and then at Strobl, Austria.

 The British and American governments worried about the return of the king.
 Charles W. Sawyer, US Ambassador to Belgium, warned his government that an immediate return by the king to Belgium would "precipitate serious difficulties".
 "There are deep differences even in the royal family and the situation holds dynamite for Belgium and perhaps for Europe".
 "The Foreign Office feared that an increasing minority in French-speaking Wallonia would demand either autonomy or annexation to France.
-Winant, the American Ambassador to the Court of Saint James's, reported a Foreign Office official's concern regarding irredentist propaganda in Wallonia." and that "the French Ambassador in Brussels... is believed to have connived in the spreading of this propaganda".
+Winant, the American Ambassador to the Court of St James's, reported a Foreign Office official's concern regarding irredentist propaganda in Wallonia." and that "the French Ambassador in Brussels... is believed to have connived in the spreading of this propaganda".

-Leopold and his companions were liberated by members of the United States 106th Cavalry Group in early May 1945.
+Leopold and his companions were released by members of the United States 106th Cavalry Group in early May 1945.
 Because of the controversy about his conduct during the war, Leopold III and his wife and children were unable to return to Belgium and spent the next six years in exile at Pregny-Chambésy near Geneva, Switzerland.
 A regency under his brother Prince Charles had been established by the Belgian legislature in 1944.

 Resistance to Leopold's return

-Van den Dungen, the rector of the Free University of Brussels, wrote to Leopold on 25 June 1945 about concerns for serious disorder in Wallonia, "The question is not if the accusations against you are right or not [but that...] you are no longer a symbol of Belgian unity."
+Frans Henri van den Dungen, rector of the Free University of Brussels, wrote to Leopold on 25 June 1945 about concerns for serious disorder in Wallonia, "The question is not if the accusations against you are right or not [but that...] you are no longer a symbol of Belgian unity."

-Gillon, the President of the Belgian Senate, told the king that there was a threat of serious disorder: "If there are only ten or twenty people killed, the situation would become terrible for the king."
+Robert Gillon, the President of the Belgian Senate, told the king that there was a threat of serious disorder: "If there are only ten or twenty people killed, the situation would become terrible for the king."

 The president of the Belgian Chamber of Representatives, Frans Van Cauwelaert, was concerned that there would be a general strike in Wallonia and revolt in Liège.
 He wrote, "The country is not able to put down the disorders because of the insufficient forces of the police and a lack of weapons."

 In 1946, a commission of inquiry exonerated Leopold of treason.
 Nonetheless, controversy concerning his loyalty continued, and in 1950, a referendum was held about his future.
 Fifty-seven per cent of the voters favoured his return.
 The divide between Leopoldists and anti-Leopoldists ran along the lines of socialists and Walloons who were mostly opposed (42% favourable votes in Wallonia) and Christian Democrats and Flemish who were more in favour of the king (70% favourable votes in Flanders).